hirosystems/docs/docs/hacks/build-a-friend-tech-clone/build-the-frontend.md

 ## Challenges

+Now that you've finished creating a front end, here are some additional challenges you can take on to improve your project and add new capabilities:

 - **Buy Keys**: Implement a feature that allows users to buy keys.
 This will involve calling a smart contract function that handles the purchase.
 - **Sell Keys**: Implement a feature that allows users to sell keys.
 This will involve calling a smart contract function that handles the sale.
 - **Access Control**: Implement a feature that restricts access to certain chatrooms based on whether the user is a key holder.
 This will involve checking the isKeyHolder state before rendering the chatroom.